NicolasCoucke/ActionBasedCollDM/README.md

 The **main.py** script parses the data into a dictionary object using the **Session.py** and **Trial.py** scripts.
 This dictionary can then be used for further processing in the other scripts.

-Each of the following scripts produces plots or generates excel files that can analysed in R:
+Each of the following scripts produces plots or generates Excel files that can be further analysed in R:
 - **GeneratePlots.py**
 - **IndividualPerformance.py** (uses **type_2_ROC.py**)
 - **InteractiveTrajectoryAnalysis.py**